 Pacific Motorway M1 Burleigh to Palm Beach (Nineteenth Avenue)

-We are upgrading the M1 between Burleigh and Palm Beach (Package B) as part of the Varsity Lakes to Tugun (VL2T) upgrade.
+The M1 between Burleigh and Palm Beach (Package B) is being upgraded as part of the Varsity Lakes to Tugun (VL2T) upgrade.
 Package B will include significant environmental features through this section of the upgrade.

 - widening the M1 to a minimum of 3 lanes in both directions